telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/mvvm/virtual-config.md

 # Define Virtual Configuration Declaratively

-The example below demonstrates how to define the [`virtual`](/api/javascript/ui/combobox#configuration-virtual) option of the Kendo UI ComboBox widget by using the `data-*` attribute.
+The following example demonstrates how to define the [`virtual`](/api/javascript/ui/combobox#configuration-virtual) option of the Kendo UI ComboBox widget by using the `data-*` attribute.

 ###### Example